asumandang/Product-Catalog/README.md

   - `app` - the application itself; it can only depend on other library but cannot be imported by other
   - `ui` - contains dumb or reusable components
   - `feature` - contains smart components (usually contains state)
-  - `shell` - entrypoint of a bounded context
+  - `shell` - entrypoint of a bounded context / functions as an orchestrator of applications
   - `data-access` - contains utilities for data fetching
 - `bc` (bounded context) - signifies the domain / bounded context the project is (e.g. `product`, `user`, etc.)

 To visualize the projects' dependencies, see [project graph](#explore-the-project-graph)

+The folder structure is heavily inspired by [Shell Library Patterns with NX and Monorepo Architecture](https://angularindepth.com/posts/1117/the-shell-library-patterns-with-nx-and-monorepo-architectures)

 ## Explore the project graph